Entrepreneur Scott Alan Turner and his wife Katie have beat the system when it comes to owning cats: They have no litter boxes in their house.

 Why Would You Toilet Train a Cat?

-The ASPCA says the average cat owner spends $165 per year on cat litter.
+The average cat owner spends $165 per year on cat litter, according to Kiplinger.
 Over the life of your cat, that means a savings of $2,000-$3,000.

 On top of that, you don’t have to fight over who’s turn it is to clean the litter box.
 And Scott adds, “It makes for a great party trick.”